brianberns/brianberns.github.io/Markdown/03-PythagoreanScales.md

 | B |  3 | (3&frasl;2)<sup>3</sup> = 27&frasl;8  | 27&frasl;16 |
 |   |    | <button title="Play notes" onclick="playRatios([8/27, 4/9, 2/3, 1, 3/2, 9/4, 27/8], d)">Play &#9654;</button> | <button title="Play notes" onclick="playRatios([32/27, 16/9, 4/3, 1, 3/2, 9/8, 27/16], d)">Play  &#9654;</button> |

-We've also given the notes arbitrary names.
+We've also given the notes arbitrary names, which we'll explain in a moment.
 Let's put these normalized notes in order from lowest to highest within the octave:

 | Name | Ratio to tonic | Ratio to previous note |
 | - | ----------- | - |